 How do I submit the IRS POA form, and how long does it take?

 Form 2848 can be submitted electronically for faster processing, often receiving immediate confirmation.
 Alternatively, you can mail it, which may take four to six weeks for processing.
-It’s advisable to submit electronically for quicker turnaround and to track the status through the IRS Practitioner Priority Service.
+Submitting electronically for quicker turnaround and tracking the status through the IRS Practitioner Priority Service is advisable.

 What benefits does the IRS POA form offer to taxpayers?